urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

     )
 ```

-### b. handle unique
+### 1.2 handle unique
 Inserts a variation where there isn't an alternative.
 In a case where there's only 1 alternative path so we break the current sequence
 and insert our alternative path, for example,  `a -> b` and `a -> c`.
 ```